[Moderate revision–posted 10/6/22 (replaces 1/24/20 edition)]

 (6) Documented inability to withdraw oneself due to personal or medical circumstances:

-(a) Undergraduate Students: Following review and confirmation of the Dean of Students, Vice Provost for Academic Affairs, or the student's academic dean, a withdrawal committee consisting of representatives of the Dean of Students, Registrar, Financial Aid, Student Business Services, University Housing, and University Dining may review records of attendance and service usage, as well as impact to the student, to make recommendation for withdrawal options to the student's academic dean.
+(a) Undergraduate Students: Following review and confirmation of the Dean of Students, Vice Provost for Academic Innovation and Student Success, or the student's academic dean, a withdrawal committee consisting of representatives of the Dean of Students, Registrar, Financial Aid, Student Business Services, University Housing, and University Dining may review records of attendance and service usage, as well as impact to the student, to make recommendation for withdrawal options to the student's academic dean.
 The administrative withdrawal should be granted for no earlier than a documented date of event relative to the circumstance.
 Responsibility for the final authorization of the withdrawal rests with the academic dean.

 (b) Graduate Students: Graduate students should contact their program director to discuss the request, and a formal review and approval will be conducted by the Associate Dean in the Graduate School.
 The administrative withdrawal should be granted for no earlier than a documented date of event relative to the circumstance.